Developing Low Emission Zones in Scotland

 The Transport Scotland Act 2019 provides the legislation to enable the creation and civil enforcement of Low Emission Zones.
-The Scottish Government is developing regulations and guidance, relating to a number of key aspects including emissions, penalties, certain exemptions and parameters for grace periods.
-Local authorities will then have the powers to create, enforce, operate or revoke a Low Emission Zone in their areas and to design the shape, size and vehicle scope of their Low Emission Zone based on their specific, local requirements.
+The Scottish Government has developed regulations and guidance, relating to a number of key aspects including emissions, penalties, certain exemptions and parameters for grace periods.
+Local authorities have the powers to create, operate and enforce Low Emission Zones and are able to design the shape, size and vehicle scope of their Low Emission Zone based on their specific, local requirements.

-Convened to support the delivery of Low Emission Zones, this group is co-chaired by Roseanna Cunningham, Cabinet Secretary for Environment, Climate Change and Land Reform, and Michael Matheson, Cabinet Secretary for Transport, Infrastructure and Connectivity.
+Convened to support the delivery of Low Emission Zones, this group is co-chaired by Jenny Gilruth MSP, Minister for Transport, and Mairi McAllan MSP, Minister for Environment and Land Reform.
 Meetings are held each quarter.

 Low Emission Zone Consistency Group